blgorman/SQLSaturdayStLouis2025/README.md

 # Real World EF

-This is the code and link to slides for my talk at SQL Saturday 2025 at St. Paul College in Minnesota
+This is the code and link to slides for my talk at SQL Saturday 2025 at St. Louis

 ## Slides